-The Moire Anne Wadleigh Student Prize in Stable Isotope Science recognizes the student who presents the best paper or poster at the Advances in Stable Isotope Techniques and Applications (ASITA) Conference.
-The recipient is selected by an independent panel of judges convened by the conference organizers and awarded a $500 cash prize.
+The Moire Anne Wadleigh Student Prize in Stable Isotope Science is awarded to the student presenting the best paper or poster at the Advances in Stable Isotope Techniques and Applications (ASITA) Conference, as determined by an independent panel of judges convened by the conference organizers.

 Previous Winners